woobi/woobi/README.md

 Woobi Media Streams
 ==================
-LAN media server, IPTV broadcaster, and media converter.
+EPG ui, LAN media server, IPTV broadcaster, and media converter.
 - Stream the same media to multiple locations at once using multicast or unicast/http.
 - Stream your desktop to gaming/live servers.
-- Use a tv tuner to stream OTA tv to all connected devices.
+- Use a tv tuner to stream tv to all connected devices.
+- EPG with DVR controls via adapter.

 ## Contents